 scenography as a critical concept for art history, and is the first book to demonstrate the

 importance and usefulness of this concept for art historians and scholars in related fields.
-The book will be published in spring 2021 by Bloomsbury.
+The book was published in June 2021 by Bloomsbury.

 Check it out!
 Link here